Ten States with the Lowest Sales Tax

 Average combined sales tax rate: 5.441%

-Wyoming ranks as the state with the third lowest sales tax rate in the country.
-The Cowboy State imposes a 4% sales tax on all of your purchases across its 23 counties.
-However, there’s good news: groceries and prescription drugs are exempt from the tax.
-Localities may impose an additional sales tax but it can’t surpass 2%.
+Wyoming ranks as the state with the third-lowest sales tax rate in the country.
+The Cowboy State imposes a 4% sales tax on most purchases across its 23 counties.
+However, there’s good news: Groceries and prescription drugs are exempt from the tax.
+Localities might impose an additional sales tax, but it can’t surpass 2%.
 Still, a 6% maximum Wyoming sales tax would make our list.

 Other good things to know about Wyoming: